Vince Ferraro: Later career

 In 2011 Ferraro made national news when he attempted to trademark Occupy Wall Street.
-His attempt to purchase the trademark was not on behalf of any corporation, however he stated to the Wall Street Journal law blog that, "Filing this claim has nothing to with their cause.
+In the comment for Wall Street Journal, he said this claim "has nothing to with their cause.
 I have no comment about their political grievances or organization.
 I’m not in any way affiliated with them ...
 I just see alternative uses for the trademark."

-After leaving HP Ferraro worked for several smaller companies as am interim marketing executive and consultant, until taking the position of Vice President of Marketing for the digital printing solutions business of Eastman Kodak.
-In this position, Ferraro has served as a spokesman for new Kodak products as they are revealed annually.
+After leaving HP Ferraro worked for several smaller companies as interim marketing executive and consultant, until taking the position of Vice President of Marketing for the digital printing solutions business of Eastman Kodak.
+In this position, Ferraro has served as a spokesman for new Kodak products.
 Under his direction, in 2011 the company won nineteen awards from the International Association of Printing House Craftsmen.
 He was eventually promoted to Vice President of Corporate and Consumer Marketing at Kodak.
-He is also a long-time member of the Chief Marketing Officer Council Advisory Board.
+He is a long-time member of the Chief Marketing Officer Council Advisory Board.
 He is also a Springboard Business Advisor for the Connection Foundation.

 Authored books

-Ferraro has authored or co-authored 2 non-fiction books since 2012.
+Ferraro has authored or co-authored two non-fiction books.